Injured Cruise Ship Passenger Attorney

 If a personal injury claim goes to court, the case may involve elements of maritime law and federal jurisdiction.
 A seasoned maritime/admiralty lawyer who understands the nuances of the laws that govern injury claims will provide better support for these claims than a general personal injury practitioner.
 Typical claims may also include evaluations of passenger contracts, liability waivers, and jurisdictional demands.
 Depending on the fine print, you may need to file your claim in the jurisdiction a cruise line chooses.

 What to Do After a Cruise Ship Injury

 Immediately after a cruise ship injury, take steps to protect your right to compensation.
 If you carry a smartphone or camera around the ship with you, the recording capabilities can help you preserve evidence.
 Take pictures or record video of the accident scene, every possible hazard, and your injuries.
 Note any weather conditions and if the ship took adequate steps to warn passengers of the hazards.
 If a code violation may have contributed to your injury, consider finding a tape measure to show the length, width, or size of a stair, railing, or other ship structure.

 Always report the incident to the cruise line and file a formal accident report.
 Seek medical treatment, and keep copies of all correspondence, records, contracts, and statements from the cruise line.
-When you reach shore, contact a personal injury attorney to discuss your case and the cruise line’s liability.
+When you reach shore, contact an injury attorney to discuss your case and the cruise line’s liability.

 The statute of limitations in cruise ship claims often differs from land-based claims.
 Initiate the claims process as soon as possible to hold the cruise line liable.
-An attorney at the law offices of Brian White in Houston can help you begin the claims process and protect your right to compensation.
+A Houston personal injury lawyer at the law offices of Brian White in Houston can help you begin the claims process and protect your right to compensation.
 Call (713) 224-4878 Today!